 Do you wish you raised more money from individuals?
 If so, what’s stopping you?

-I often hear from my clients that they don’t know where to start.
-If you’re stuck because you don’t know where to start, the first step is to identify potential donors or prospects.
+I often hear from my readers and clients that they don’t know where to start.

 There are a handful of simple ways to identify prospects for your organization.

 The first step is to check your database for your current donors.
+Many organizations assume they don’t have any or many donors, but the first step is to understand who is already supporting you.
 In order to do this, you will want to run reports from your database and look for several things:

-Run reports to identify those who gave one time large gifts last year (and the year before) as your largest givers over the course of the year (cumulative giving). - Loyal donors
+- Largest donors — Run reports to identify those who gave one time gifts over a certain amount ($500 or $1,000) last year and the year before as your largest givers.

-Identify donors at any level (even $10 per year) who have given for 5 or more years.
+- Loyal donors — Also run a list to identify donors at any level (even $10 per year) who have given for 5 or more years.
+These are your loyal donors.

-Regardless of whether or not you have a long list from your database, you will also want to ask your board and staff members for names of their friends and colleagues who might be interested in your organization.
-It’s important to emphasize that you won’t be asking their friends for money, unless they express a genuine interest in your organization.
-Before even considering asking their contacts for money, you would like them to help make introductions to the organization and raise friends for the organization, by bringing people on tours, to events, getting them to volunteer, etc.
+It’s important to emphasize that you won’t be asking their friends for money — unless they express a genuine interest in your organization.
+Before even considering asking their contacts for money, help them gauge interest by bringing these people on tours, to events, volunteer opportunities, and so on.

 Once you’ve identified prospects for your organization, you’re on your way to raising money from individuals for your cause and organization.

 How do you identify prospects at your organization?
 And, if you’re not identifying potential donors, why not?
-Tell me about it in the comments and I’d be happy to offer some advice.
+Tell me about it in the comments.

 Quick, helpful and powerful tips, Amy!
 Thanks.